LLM/Agent-as-Data-Analyst: A Survey: for Structured Data Analysis

-\underline{(3) Table-As-Image Analysis:} Due to the limitations of (text-only) LLMs in understanding table structures, the table-as-image approach has been proposed, converting tables into images for analysis using multimodal LLMs.
-Table-LLaVA~\cite{zheng2024multimodal} applies incremental pretraining to LLaVA-7B~\cite{liu2024llava} on 150K table recognition samples (e.g., input a table image and output table representations in HTML, Markdown, or LaTeX), enabling the model to align table structures and elements with textual modality.
-It is further fine-tuned on 232K samples on question answering, text generation, fact verification, and structure understanding tasks to enhance its instruction-following ability.
-To enable a single model to perform various analytical tasks, TabPedia~\cite{zhao2024tabpedia} introduces the concept synergy mechanism, abstracting all table analysis tasks into concepts.
-Built on Vicuna-7B~\cite{zheng2023judging}, it appends meditative tokens to the input of the \llm decoder, which adaptively activates different regions of visual tokens and helps the model interpret the intent behind specific task questions.
-However, such methods face limitations when processing twisted or distorted tables, and their performance degrades significantly when directly handling document images.
+\underline{(2) Table-As-Image Analysis:} To overcome the limitations of text-only LLM in understanding table structures, tables are converted to images for multimodal LLM analysis.
+Table-LLaVA~\cite{zheng2024multimodal} pretrains LLaVA-7B~\cite{liu2024llava} on 150K table recognition samples (e.g., output HTML of the input table) to align table structures and elements with textual modality and fine-tunes on 232K downstream tasks (e.g., fact verification, question answering) to enhance its instruction-following ability.
+TabPedia~\cite{zhao2024tabpedia} enables a single model to handle diverse table analysis tasks via a concept-synergy mechanism that abstracts tasks into concepts.
+Built on Vicuna-7B~\cite{zheng2023judging}, it adds meditative tokens to the LLM decoder input, adaptively activating visual token regions to interpret task-specific intents.

-\hi{LLM for Time Series Analysis.} Time series data is a special type of relational data that can be stored in relational databases or in specialized time series databases like influxdb~\cite{naqvi2017time}.
-It represents the sequential data obtained by observing real or simulated scenes in chronological order, with each time step corresponding to one or more variables. {Time series analysis typically aims to learn the trend or periodic pattern of data changes over time (e.g., sensor data, price fluctuation, traffic flow, etc.), and to model interdependence among variables (e.g., causality, correlation, coupling), enabling tasks such as prediction, classification, and detection~\cite{liu2025towards}.
-If viewed as a wide table indexed by time, time series analysis emphasizes the dynamic evolution of parameters along the timeline, in contrast to relational data analysis, which focuses on static relationships.}
+\hi{LLM for Time Series Analysis.} Time series data, a specialized type of relational data stored in relational or time-series databases (e.g., InfluxDB~\cite{naqvi2017time}), records sequential observations over time, each capturing one or more variables.
+Its analysis targets temporal trends, periodic patterns, and inter-variable dependencies (e.g., causality, correlation, coupling) to enable prediction, classification, and detection~\cite{liu2025towards}.
+Unlike static relational analysis, time series emphasizes the dynamic evolution of variables along the timeline.